 Shopping Emails are like little golden tickets for your favorite stores.
-Do you know when you buy stuff these days, they no longer ask for your phone number.
+Do you know when you buy stuff in stores these days, they no longer ask for your phone number.
 Instead, they’ve started asking for your Email address.
 Gotta love marketing.
 If they can’t get to you one way, they’ll find another.

 However, keep in mind that you have a choice.
 My standard answer to either question is to very pleasantly say “I’m sorry, I don’t give that out”.
 It usually catches them by surprise and they blink for a moment, but then they just say OK and complete the transaction.